Team-building games for companies, organizations, and teams

 Project teams, complex tasks, training

-Process: Each person only sees a part of a sequence of images.
-The team must establish the correct order through precise descriptions and follow-up questions.
+Process: Each person sees only part of a sequence of images.
+The team must create the correct order through precise description and questioning.

 10–35 minutes